lalarsson/ngImgCrop/README.md

 # ngImgCrop

+This fork will include jquery.facedetection for cooler image cropping.

+So far I've just updated all dependencies and added jquery.facedetection.
+Credits to alexk111 for the original module!

 Simple Image Crop directive for AngularJS.
 Enables to crop a circle or a square out of an image.
 ## Screenshots

 ![Circle Crop](https://raw.github.com/alexk111/ngImgCrop/master/screenshots/circle_1.jpg "Circle Crop")